How Seasonal Changes, Even in the Spring, Affect My Anxiety

 | 3 min read

-I’ve noticed something about my anxiety over the years – that almost every year it feels like my anxiety heightens around mid-March/early-April.
+I’ve noticed something about my anxiety over the years – that almost every year it feels like my anxiety heightens around mid-March and early April.

-But why March and April?
+Why March and April?
 I know it's common for the winter months to affect peoples’ mental health.
 But the spring?
 When temperatures are finally getting warmer?
 Why would that affect my mental health?

-According to HealthyPlace.com, "Our circadian rhythms change with the increased length and intensity of sunlight, affecting sleep-wake cycles, energy, and mood.
-Studies have shown that both suicide rates and manic episodes of bipolar disorder peak during the spring season due to change in our circadian rhythm."
+According to HealthyPlace.com, "our circadian rhythms change with the increased length and intensity of sunlight, affecting sleep-wake cycles, energy, and mood.
+Studies have shown that both suicide rates and manic episodes of bipolar disorder peak during the spring season due to change in our circadian rhythm.

 "While it can be refreshing to be able to spend more time outdoors and do different activities, it’s still a change our minds and bodies must adjust to."